 TELL US ABOUT YOUR PLANS

 We'd love to hear all about your plans!
-If you find yourself with a spare moment and a cup of tea in hand, do give us a call and talk through your thoughts so far and we can discuss your property search criteria, the pro's and cons of different areas of France and help come up with a plan of action as you prepare for a viewing trip.
+If you find yourself with a spare moment and a cup of tea in hand, do give us a call and talk through your thoughts so far and we'd be happy to discuss your property search criteria, the pro's and cons of different areas of France and help come up with a plan of action as you prepare for a viewing trip.
 If time is a little more pressing, you can give us a general overview of your plans via the link below and we can get the ball rolling on your behalf:

 BLOGS, & SOCIAL MEDIA